+Disqualified

+ART.12 MATCH

-Disqualified ART.
-11. MATCH A coach and a second, who must obey the following rules, may assist each fighter: Only the coach and the second may be at the Tatami during breaks.
-No advice, help or encouragement can be given to the fighter during the round
+A coach and a second, who must obey the following rules, They may assist each fighter:

-A second can give up the fight on behalf of his fighter, and can also, if the fighter is in a difficulty, toss the sponge or the towel into the Tatami.
-During the match, neither the coach nor the second must be on the Tatami.
-They must, before each round, remove towels or buckets, etc. Any coach, second or official, encouraging or prompting the spectators to give signs of advice, as well as encouragement to a kickboxer during a round, can be suspended from his function for the competition in progress.
-A coach or a second who violates the rules, may receive a warning or be disqualified by the referee for bad behaviour and be refused to act as a coach or coach assistant for the remainder of the tournament ART.
-12. OFFICIALS For General Rules and all detailed description of Officials, see chapter two.
-ART.
-12.1 REFEREES AND JUDGES Three WAKO judges, who will be seated at Tatami-side away from the spectators, must grade / score each bout.
-Each of the three judges must be seated in the middle of three respective corners of the fighting area.
-In the event the Observer / Organizer is not able to apply the above-mentioned directions due to special circumstances, They will find a solution that will ensure the neutrality and impartiality of appointed officials, followed by a prompt report to the Referee Committee.
-ART.
-12. 2 REFEREES At the end of a bout, the centre referee should gather and check the score sheets of the three judges.
-After verification, they must hand them over to the Observer of the Area or, if they are absent, to the announcer.
-When the winner is announced, the referee must raise the winning kickboxer arm.
-They must indicate to the kickboxer, by appropriate signs or gestures, any violation of the Regulations.
-They must also:
+- Only the coach and the second may be at the Tatami during breaks. - No advice, help or encouragement can be given to the fighter during the round - A second can give up the fight on behalf of their fighter, and can also, if the fighter is in a difficulty, toss the sponge or the towel into the Tatami. - During the match, neither the coach nor the second must be on the Tatami.
+They must, before each round, remove towels / buckets, - Any coach, second or official, encouraging or prompting the spectators to give signs of advice, as well as encouragement to a Kickboxer during a round, can be suspended from their function for the competition in progress. - A coach or a second who violates the rules, may receive a warning or be disqualified by the referee for bad behaviour and be refused to act as a coach or coach assistant for the remainder of the tournament.